davidwrede/chef-web-docs-1/includes_resources/includes_resource_powershell_script_actions.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag resource_powershell_script_actions

 This resource has the following actions:

 ``:nothing``
-   Inherited from |resource execute| resource.
+   Inherited from **execute** resource.
 Prevent a command from running.
 This action is used to specify that a command is run only when another resource notifies it.

 ``:run``
    Default.
 Run the script.

+.. end_tag